Satch70/data-science-S2023/challenges/c02-michelson-assignment.md

 As part of his study, Michelson assessed the various potential sources of error, and provided his best-guess for the error in his speed-of-light estimate.
-These values are provided in `LIGHTSPEED_MICHELSON`---his nominal estimate---and `LIGHTSPEED_PM`---plus/minus bounds on his estimate.
+These values are provided in `LIGHTSPEED_MICHELSON`—his nominal estimate—and `LIGHTSPEED_PM`—plus/minus bounds on his estimate.
 Put differently, Michelson believed the true value of the speed-of-light probably lay between `LIGHTSPEED_MICHELSON - LIGHTSPEED_PM` and `LIGHTSPEED_MICHELSON + LIGHTSPEED_PM`.

-Let's introduce some terminology:$$2$$
+Let’s introduce some terminology:\[2\]

 - **Error** is the difference between a true value and an estimate of that value; for instance `LIGHTSPEED_VACUUM - LIGHTSPEED_MICHELSON`.
--   **Uncertainty** is an analyst's *assessment* of the error.
+- **Uncertainty** is an analyst’s *assessment* of the error.

-Since a "true" value is often not known in practice, one generally does not know the error.
+Since a “true” value is often not known in practice, one generally does not know the error.
 The best they can do is quantify their degree of uncertainty.
-We will learn some means of quantifying uncertainty in this class, but for many real problems uncertainty includes some amount of human judgment.$$2$$
+We will learn some means of quantifying uncertainty in this class, but for many real problems uncertainty includes some amount of human judgment.\[2\]

-### **q3** Compare Michelson's speed of light estimate against the modern speed of light value.
-Is Michelson's estimate of the error (his uncertainty) greater or less than the true error?
+### **q3** Compare Michelson’s speed of light estimate against the modern speed of light value.
+Is Michelson’s estimate of the error (his uncertainty) greater or less than the true error?

 ``` r
 ## TODO: Compare Michelson's estimate and error against the true value